Factbox: Planes, handbags and cheese on U.S. tariff target list

-BRUSSELS (Reuters) - The World Trade Organization was set to open the door on Wednesday for the United States to impose hefty tariffs on European goods over subsidies for Airbus.
+BRUSSELS (Reuters) - The World Trade Organization was set to open the door on Wednesday for the United States to impose hefty tariffs on European goods over subsidies for Airbus (AIR.PA).

 Both sides have drawn up provisional lists of products they could hit with tariffs, to be fine-tuned after the decisions.

-The United States issued a preliminary list in April that featured EU imports worth an annual $21 billion.
+The United States issued a preliminary list in April that featured EU imports worth an annual $21 billion (£17.14 billion).

 That list was split in two.
 Section one contains civil cargo and passenger planes and helicopters from the four Airbus producing countries - Britain, France, Germany and Spain.